'Russian soldiers raped me and killed my husband'

 When the soldiers left, they set fire to the house and shot the family’s dogs.

 The woman fled with her son and then called the police.
-Nebytov says his team met her and recorded her testimony.
+Nebytov says his team met her and recorded her statement.

 They are collecting evidence at the family home.
 Only a few signs of a peaceful and common past life are in the charred ruins.
 We saw a children’s bike, a stuffed horse, a dog collar and a men’s shoe.